jjvenky/jjvenky.github.io/rules.md

 * Be safe and help others be safe by thinking about what types of training are needed.
 * Publish in [Open Access](http://www.carl-abrc.ca/advancing-research/scholarly-communication/open-access/) venues whenever possible, noting there can be different requrements from each funder.
 * Deposit all publications and technical reports on a preprint server such as [bioRxiv](https://www.biorxiv.org/), [EarthArXiv](https://eartharxiv.org/), [ESSOAr](https://www.essoar.org/), etc.
+* All data must be organized and stored on the group's [GitHub repository](https://github.com/biogeochem) with the metadata template completed.
 * Make available all data and code for each publication via a service like [GitHub+Zenodo](https://guides.github.com/activities/citable-code/), [Pangaea](https://pangaea.de/), etc.
 * Have fun.